 Study Carrels & Research Shelves

-The Williams Library offers assigned carrels by semester to upperclass or graduate students (and others at the discretion of the Access Services Librarian) with special research needs.
-Patrons with carrels can have Law Library books checked out to the carrel for the entire semester.
-Any Law Library materials left in the carrel must be checked out to the carrel.
+Eligible patrons with carrels and shelves can check out Law Library books to the carrel or shelf for the entire semester.
+All Law Library materials left in the carrel and shelf must be checked out to them.
 These books may be used by other patrons, but should be returned to the carrel.
-Visit the Williams Circulation Desk if you would like a carrel assignment.
-Assigned carrels can be used by other library patrons whenever the assigned student is not there.
-Please review the complete policy below.
+Please note that assigned carrels can be used by other library patrons whenever the assigned student is not there.

-Carrels and research shelves are available to students writing papers for upper-level writing seminars, graduate papers, journal notes, and to authorized faculty research assistants.
-They are assigned for an entire semester and may be extended.
-Any student who already has a carrel or research shelf, will be eligible for an extended carrel assignment only if space is available.
+Carrels and Shelves are assigned for an entire semester, and the assignment may be extended.
+Any student who already has a carrel or research shelf will be eligible for an extended carrel assignment only if space is available.
 The library reserves the right to end these additional assignments with a 5 day notice if other patrons need carrels or research shelves.

 Books checked out to a carrel or research shelf have an extended loan period and are not due until the end of the semester.
-Other patrons may consult these books if needed, but they will be instructed to return the book to the assigned carrel or research shelf.
+Other patrons may consult these books if needed, but they will be instructed to return books to the assigned carrel or research shelf.
 Please notify circulation staff if Law Library materials are removed from your carrel without authorization.
 Books may also be recalled for use by another patron.
-Recall notices will be placed in the carrel and if the item is not returned to the circulation desk within one week, it will be removed by library staff.
+Recalled items not returned by the carrel holder will be removed by the library staff to fill the recall.
+Recall notices will be placed in the carrel when material has been removed by staff.

 Treatises and bound journals may be checked out carrels or research shelves.
 The following may not be charged out: